rpresb/nodejs-microservice-test/README.md

 ## Application Architecture specifics

-You are free to organize your project the way you like it and use the packages you want as soon as it attends the goals implementing exactly what we are describing on this doc.
+You are free to organize your project the way you like to do and use the packages you want as soon as it attends the goals implementing exactly what we are describing on this doc.

+Below you are going to find the description of the endpoints of our rest api.

 ### PEOPLE resource